traxito/docker/README.md

 * Alpine: commands and how to run bash on a container of Alpine

 * Docker cheat sheet: all important commands of Docker on a file

+* LXD: how to setup LXD containers on Linux